Manufacturer: Request For Music

 ENGINE

 Coherence and motion control.
-Low ENGINE = wandering and softer direction memory.
-Mid ENGINE = directed harmonic navigation with inertia (movement tends to continue in its previous direction).
-High ENGINE = stronger direction control and potential Burst behavior, creating brief exploratory surges.
+Low ENGINE = wandering.
+Mid ENGINE = directed harmonic navigation with inertia.
+High ENGINE = stronger direction control and Burst behavior.

 TENSION

 Color and instability control.
-Higher values increase minor shading and extended chord probability (Sus2, Sus4, Add6 depending on context).
-Lower values maintain stable major/minor structures.
+Higher values increase minor shading and extended chord probability (Sus2, Sus4, Add6).

 PROB

 Probability of movement on each clock step.
-At 1.0 the module attempts to move every step (unless FREEZE is enabled).
-Lower values repeat the current harmony more often, creating rhythmic stasis.
+Lower values repeat the current harmony more often.

 RANGE